Our Impact: The Numbers

 Meet the Porters

-As a locally-based not-for-profit organization, KPAP is closely connected to the Kilimanjaro porter community.
+As a locally-based not-for-profit organization, KRTO is closely connected to the Kilimanjaro porter community.
 To learn more about our work, read our porter impact stories.